kaikyMoura/KaikyMoura/README.md

-# Linguagens e Tecnologias que utilizo:
+# Languages and Technologies I use:

 <div dir="auto">
   <br>